LLM-Driven Usefulness Labeling for IR Evaluation: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this study, we explored the potential of LLMs in automated usefulness judgment tasks and assessed the performance of existing pre-trained models across different datasets and search contexts.
 Our findings indicate that while LLMs exhibit low to moderate performance in usefulness labeling, their effectiveness improves in shorter search sessions where they achieve higher correlation with human judgments.
 Additionally, larger models show a better grasp of contextual search relationships, consistently outperforming baseline approaches.
 Differing from traditional TREC-style relevance assessments, which primarily rely on query-document pair semantic understanding, usefulness judgment requires a more comprehensive understanding of user intents, tasks, and search contexts, making it inherently more complex and user-centered.
 A key limitation we encountered was the lack of a uniform dataset for usefulness evaluation, making it difficult to establish consistent benchmarks.
 Additionally, performance of pre-trained LLMs in usefulness labeling proved moderate, highlighting the need for more targeted fine-tuned adaptations in user-centered IR evaluation.
 This study opens a new research and application direction under \textit{LLMs-as-Judges} research~\cite{gu2024survey} by examining how LLMs can analyze search behavior logs and predict usefulness, and sheds light on both their potential and challenges.
 Built upon the findings, our future research will develop fine-tuning techniques and specialized models to enhance LLM performance in document usefulness labeling.
-Furthermore, we aim to implement models for automated usefulness judgment in text and conversational retrieval evaluation, real-time \textit{usefulness-based} re-ranking, and search path recommendations. \begin{acks} This work was supported in part by the cloud computing credits made available by the University of Washington's InfoSeeking Lab in partnership with Amazon Web Services (AWS). \end{acks}
+Furthermore, we aim to implement models for automated usefulness judgment in text and conversational retrieval evaluation, real-time \textit{usefulness-based} re-ranking, and search path recommendations. \begin{acks} This work was partially supported by cloud computing credits provided through an Amazon Research Award to Dr. Chirag Shah. \end{acks}